-The oldest current living medal of Honor recipient is a former Army soldier who received the medal in recognition of his actions in World War II.
-Maxwell served as a technician fifth grade with the 3rd Battalion, 7th Infantry Regiment, 3rd Infantry Division.
+The oldest current living Medal of Honor recipient is a former Army soldier who received the medal in recognition of his actions in World War II.
+Born Oct.
+26, 1920, Maxwell served as a technician fifth grade with the 3rd Battalion, 7th Infantry Regiment, 3rd Infantry Division.
 Part of the Allied invasion of Sicily in 1943, Maxwell was wounded during the Battle of Anzio in January 1944 and rejoined his unit for the invasion of southern France (Operation Dragoon) in August 1944.
-On September 7, near Besançon, Maxwell performed the act that would be commemorated by his Medal of Honor:
+On Sept.
+7, near Besançon, Maxwell performed the act that would be commemorated by his Medal of Honor:

 Lance Corporal Carpenter and a fellow Marine were manning a rooftop security position on the perimeter of Patrol Base Dakota when the enemy initiated a daylight attack with hand grenades, one of which landed inside their sandbagged position.
 Without hesitation and with complete disregard for his own safety, Lance Corporal Carpenter moved toward the grenade in an attempt to shield his fellow Marine from the deadly blast.
 When the grenade detonated, his body absorbed the brunt of the blast, severely wounding him, but saving the life of his fellow Marine.

 Miraculously, Miyamura survived the battle and became a prisoner of war for 28 months.
-His was the first Medal of Honor to be classified Top Secret.
-Brigadier General Ralph Osborne would later explain during the official announcement of Miyamura's medal, "If the Reds knew what he had done to a good number of their soldiers just before he was taken prisoner, they might have taken revenge on this young man.
+His was the first Medal of Honor to be classified top secret.
+Brig.
+Gen. Ralph Osborne would later explain during the official announcement of Miyamura's medal, "If the Reds knew what he had done to a good number of their soldiers just before he was taken prisoner, they might have taken revenge on this young man.
 He might not have come back."
-Miyamura was eventually rerepatriated to the United States in 1953 and honorably discharged from the military shortly thereafter.
+Miyamura was eventually re-repatriated to the United States in 1953 and honorably discharged from the military shortly thereafter.
 His medal was presented to him by President Dwight D. Eisenhower in October 1953 at the White House.

-Still going strong at over 80 years old, Adkins was serving as an Intelligence Sergeant with Detachment A-102, 5th Special Forces Group in the Army when he gained recognition for his actions during combat operations at Camp A Shau in Vietnam from March 9 to 12, 1966:
+Still going strong at over 80 years old, Adkins (born Feb.
+1, 1934) was serving as an intelligence sergeant with Detachment A-102, 5th Special Forces Group in the Army when he gained recognition for his actions during combat operations at Camp A Shau in Vietnam from March 9-12, 1966:

-During the thirty eight hour battle and forty eight hours of escape and evasion, fighting with mortars, machine guns, recoilless rifles, small arms, and hand grenades, it was estimated that Sergeant First Class Adkins killed between one hundred thirty five and one hundred seventy five of the enemy while sustaining eighteen different wounds to his body.
+During the 38-hour battle and 48 hours of escape and evasion, fighting with mortars, machine guns, recoilless rifles, small arms and hand grenades, it was estimated that Sergeant First Class Adkins killed between 135 and 175 of the enemy while sustaining 18 different wounds to his body.

 In 1966, then-Major Leo Thorsness was assigned to the Air Force's 357th Tactical Fighter Squadron in Thailand as a "Wild Weasel," charged with destroying enemy surface-to-air missiles and antiaircraft radar before the main strike force reached the target, thus protecting the strike force.
 On April 19, 1967, it was on one of these "Wild Weasel" missions that Maj.
 Thorsness gained recognition and was selected to receive a Medal of Honor:

 As pilot of an F-105 aircraft, Lieutenant Colonel Thorsness was on a surface-to-air missile suppression mission over North Vietnam.
-Lieutenant Colonel Thorsness and his wingman attacked and silenced a surface-to-air missile site with air-to-ground missiles and then destroyed a second surface-to-air missile site with bombs.
-In the attack on the second missile site, Lieutenant Colonel Thorsness’ wingman was shot down by intensive antiaircraft fire, and the two crewmembers abandoned their aircraft.
+Lt.
+Col. Thorsness and his wingman attacked and silenced a surface-to-air missile site with air-to-ground missiles and then destroyed a second surface-to-air missile site with bombs.
+In the attack on the second missile site, Lt.
+Col. Thorsness’ wingman was shot down by intensive antiaircraft fire, and the two crewmembers abandoned their aircraft.

-Lieutenant Colonel Thorsness circled the descending parachutes to keep the crewmembers in sight and relay their position to the Search and Rescue Center.
+Lt.
+Col. Thorsness circled the descending parachutes to keep the crewmembers in sight and relay their position to the Search and Rescue Center.
 During this maneuver, a MIG-17 was sighted in the area.
-Lieutenant Colonel Thorsness immediately initiated an attack and destroyed the MIG.
+Lt.
+Col. Thorsness immediately initiated an attack and destroyed the MIG.
 Because his aircraft was low on fuel, he was forced to depart the area in search of a tanker.

 Though Thorsness was recognized with the Medal of Honor in 1967, he did not receive it until 1973.
 Eleven days after the mission cited above, he was shot down over North Vietnam and captured, along with his electronic warfare officer, Capt.
 Harold Johnson (who had also been with Maj.
 Thorsness on April 19 and was awarded the Air Force Cross for his part in that mission).
-Colonel Thorsness and Capt.
-Johnson were released on March 4, 1973 after six years as prisoners of war.
-Thorsness retired on October 25, 1973.
+Col. Thorsness and Capt.
+Johnson were released on March 4, 1973, after six years as prisoners of war.
+Thorsness retired on Oct.
+25, 1973.